INTRODUCTION

 CHILD ART, TEEN ART, YOUNG ADULT ART

-From about the age of eight, in 1946, at home in Greenwich Village, and at The Little Red School House, Jonathan Ned Katz was encouraged to paint and draw and won attention and accolades for his bold, untutored, primitive artworks.
+From about the age of eight, in 1946, at home in Greenwich Village, and at The Little Red School House, Jonathan Ned Katz was encouraged to paint and draw and won attention and accolades for his bold, untutored artworks.
 About 1949, Katz attended an art workshop at the Museum of Modern Art headed by Victor D’Amico, a prominent arts educator.
 A portfolio of Katz’s child art resulted in his being chosen to major in art at the High School of Music and Art (1952-1956), where his paintings again won him attention and praise.
 For twelve years (from 1960 to 1972) Katz made a living as a professional textile designer.

 An unusually complete collection of Katz’s child, teen, and young adult artworks includes about 130 drawings and paintings.
 This collection is psychologically, sociologically, and historically revealing as the artistic production of a middle-class, white male, born in 1938 into a left-liberal family living in the Village, who grew up to study and write scholarly books about gay, lesbian, bisexual, and transgender history, “the invention of heterosexuality,” and, more generally, the history of gender and sexuality.
 Katz’s child and teen art provides evidence of a young boy’s early struggles with issues of gender and sexuality.
 A small sampling of Katz’s child, teen, and young adult art appears here.